 There are lots of different flavors you can experiment with in making your own squash chips: salt & pepper, BBQ, curry, etc..
-The flavor we like the best of the ones we’ve tried so far are salt & vinegar squash chips.
+The flavor we like the best of the ones we’ve made are salt & vinegar squash chips.

 If you don’t have these tools, fear not!
-Just do the best you can with a good chef’s knife, a baking rack + cookie sheet, and an oven set on low temp until you reach the desired texture.
+Just do the best you can with a good chef’s knife, a baking rack + cookie sheet, and an oven set on low temp until you reach the desired crispiness.

-Recipe: Salt & Vinegar Squash Chips
+Recipe: Salt & vinegar squash chips

-- 2.5 pounds thin sliced summer squash
+- 2.5 lbs thin-sliced summer squash

 - 2 cups organic white vinegar

-- 2 Tablespoons sea salt
+- 2 tbsp sea salt